simonxciv/Bamboozled/Readme.md

 **Filtering by "Changed since"**

-To find a list of user records that have changed since a specified date, you can use the 'since' flag as below:
+To find a list of user records that have changed since a specified date, you can use the 'since' flag as below.
+The module expects the time to be provided in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).

 ```
 Get-BambooHRDirectory -ApiKey "xxxxxxxxxxxxxxxxxxxxxxxxxxxx" -subDomain "companyname" -since "2018-10-22T15:00:00Z"
 ```

-Please note, the module expects the time to be provided in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).